What is United States FISMA / NIST SP800-53?

 After defining the security category of their systems using FIPS Publication 199 (Standards for Security Categorization of Federal Information and Information Systems) organizations can derive their information system impact or sensitivity levels to apply the appropriately tailored set of security controls in NIST SP800-53.

-Huntsman® have developed a comprehensive set of out-of-the-box Queries/Reports, Alerts and Dashboards to support a FISMA compliant security monitoring and incident management regime.
+Huntsman® have developed a comprehensive set of out-of-the-box Queries/Reports, Alerts and Dashboards to support FISMA compliance requirements.
+You can download the guide here.